 When most people embark on a weight loss program, one of the first things they think about is cardio.
 How much should they do?
 How often?
 How long should you do it for?
-These are all great questions, but the real question should be – is cardio necessary to lose weight?

 In order to lose weight, you need to do one very important thing – you need to eat fewer calories than you burn.
 All these minute details don’t matter if you aren’t creating a calorie deficit.
 You could be lifting weights 3 times a week, doing HIIT cardio on your non weight training days, eating whole foods, and managing your stress levels, but none of that matters if you aren’t creating a calorie deficit.